 - Technical credits, including directing, do not belong on a performance resume.
-If you have enough experience, create a separate tech resume and post it in the Staff/Tech profiles on our website.
-However, you can list tech ability under special skills!
+List tech ability under Additional Skills

 Don't Abbreviate!
 Casting reps can’t possibly know that CIA means “Chelsea Integrated Arts”, instead of Central Intelligence Agency.
 Some abbreviations are known and understood (like NYC) but U of M can be Michigan, Missouri, Montana…Mongolia?